cristeaibogdan/hephaestus-api/README.md

 The backend application is deployed on **Azure**.
 You can access the following services:

 - **[OpenAPI Docs](https://api-gateway.orangesmoke-f68e1158.northeurope.azurecontainerapps.io/webjars/swagger-ui/index.html)**
-  This interactive documentation allows you to explore and test all the API endpoints in the backend.
+  Explore and test all the API endpoints in the backend.

 - **[Zipkin on Azure](https://zipkin.orangesmoke-f68e1158.northeurope.azurecontainerapps.io)**
   A **Zipkin server** is available to monitor and trace requests across the application.